Rami-Albaroudi/FloydWarshallAlgorithm/README.md

 ]
 ```

 If you wish to run the algorithms using a different graph, overwrite the `GRAPH` variable in the `recursive_floyd.py` or `iterative_floyd.py` files.
-Please make sure you set infinite values to `NO_PATH`.
+Please ensure you set infinite values to `NO_PATH`.

 #### 1. Run the Recursive Algorithm:

-This will allow you to run the recursive version of the algorithm.
-To run the algorithm:

 ```
 python src/recursion/recursive_floyd.py